Brobin/brobin-v3/data/articles/nebraska-big-year-january-recap.md

 ### January 3

 This was the day I planned to see Pinyon Jays, but it didn't start out as planned.
-A thin blanket of snow covered the ground in Gering as I set out for the day, but after a couple hundred yards of driving, I realized I had a flat tire (probably from driving 40 miles of gravelt the day before).
+A thin blanket of snow covered the ground in Gering as I set out for the day, but after a couple hundred yards of driving, I realized I had a flat tire (probably from driving 40 miles of gravel the day before).
 I attempted to put the spare on, but my tiny wimpy car jack wouldn't do.
 Thanks to the Gering police department I was finally able to get the spare on and hit the road again.
 (Yes, I did buy a new jack immediately after getting home)

 60 miles later on a spare tire, I pulled up to the traditional Pinyon Jay feeders, and for nearly 90 minutes all I saw were the usual species.
 I was beginning to lose hope, when finally I noticed the undulating flight pattern of a group of birds coming in from the west.
 After inspecting the feeders for a minute or so, my year's first **Pinyon Jays** overwhelmed the feeders!
 3 days in and 3 life birds.